 Insurgent actors will be allocated a limited number of covert teams in Brynanian towns and cities.
 These may be given orders to LIE LOW, SPY, RECRUIT, or SABOTAGE each month.
 These teams have a chance of being caught, depending on how dangerous the mission and how often they are used.
 They may not change location.

 7. UN, EU, AND THE OCN

-Ten countries—China, France, Egypt, Italy, Russia, Senegal, Sweden, Udem, United States, and the United Kingdom—wills serve as members of the UN Security Council in the 2015 version of the simulation.
+Eight countries—China, France, Ethiopia, Icasia, Russia, Sweden, United States, and the United Kingdom—will serve as members of the UN Security Council in the 2018 version of the simulation.
 The presidency of the UN Security Council will rotate in alphabetical order each month (turn).
 The president is responsible for chairing meetings of the UNSC.
 In the simulation, the DPA or SRSG will represent the UN Secretary-General in all UNSC meetings (which isn’t the way it really works, but there is no UN S-G in the sim).
-In the simulation UNSC decisions must be taken by an affirmative vote of six of the ten members, with none of the P5 members casting a veto.
+In the simulation UNSC decisions must be taken by an affirmative vote of five of the eight members, with none of the P5 members casting a veto.